Do you feel like your Crafty vape isn’t what it used to be?

 REPLACEMENT BATTERY OPTIONS

-There are selection of different batteries that will work with the Crafty, but the three with the most installed user reviews are:
+There are selection of different batteries that will work with the Crafty, but the one with the most installed user reviews is:

 - The battery I used is the “NCR18650PF 10A High Drain Li-ion 2900mAh Battery w/ Tabs